 They are not designed to:

-Clark County’s 2024 IECC adoption (effective January 11, 2026) includes Southern Nevada-specific amendments, but the core residential insulation R-values for Climate Zone 3B remain modest relative to federal efficiency recommendations.
+Clark County’s 2024 IECC adoption (fully adopted January 11, 2026) includes Southern Nevada-specific amendments, but the core residential insulation R-values for Climate Zone 3B attics remain modest relative to federal efficiency recommendations.
+Effective dates vary slightly by jurisdiction in the valley.
+Homes inside City of Las Vegas limits fall under a January 5, 2026 effective date, so confirm which jurisdiction governs your address.

 What ENERGY STAR and the DOE Actually Recommend